BhardwajShashwat/Bomberman/README.md

   h) The player has only one life.

-  i) Run the run.py, run1.py, run2.py files using python3 to play levels 1,2 and 3 of the game respectively.(See bonus for multiple levels)
+  i) Run the run.py, run1.py, run2.py files using python3 to play levels 1,2 and 3 of the game respectively.